jaredmaxwell/codex-game/BUILD.md

 ### macOS
 - Ensure Homebrew is installed and up to date
 - Check that SDL2 libraries are in the correct paths
+- **"Library not loaded: libSDL2.dylib" error**: Use static linking with `make -f Makefile.macos static`
+- For distribution, static linking is recommended as it embeds SDL2 into the executable
+- If using dynamic linking, ensure SDL2 dylib files are in the same directory as the executable

 ### Linux
 - Ensure development packages are installed (not just runtime)